Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/4-numpy.md

 # NumPy

-One of the great things about Python is the number of useful libraries available to help you with your code.
-[NumPy](https://www.numpy.org/) is a package designed for scientific computing which can be used for efficient storage of multi-dimensional data.
-NumPy is licensed under the [BSD](https://www.numpy.org/license.html#license) enabling use with few restrictions.
+One of the great things about Python is the number of powerful libraries available to help with your work.
+[NumPy](https://www.numpy.org/) is one of those libraries — one that is purpose-built for scientific computing.
+It provides a rich multidimensional array object that is more performant than Python lists and requires substantially less memory — sometimes orders of magnitude less, especially when dealing with large arrays.
+NumPy arrays are easily reshaped.
+A simple function call, for example, converts a 5x4 array into a 2x10 array.
+NumPy also includes functions for performing fast mathematical operations on arrays, computing [Fourier transforms](https://en.wikipedia.org/wiki/Fourier_transform), and performing basic statistical operations.
+It even has support support for reading CSV files.
+For an overview of NumPy arrays and why they are ubiquitous in Python applications that handle data, see [A hitchhiker guide to python NumPy Arrays](https://towardsdatascience.com/a-hitchhiker-guide-to-python-numpy-arrays-9358de570121).
+NumPy is licensed under the [BSD license](https://www.numpy.org/license.html#license), enabling it to be used with few restrictions.

-In the previous lessons you learned how to use Python lists.
-Lists are resizeable and can store different types.
-NumPy arrays are arrays all of the same type indexed by a tuple of integers.
-So why use NumPy arrays instead of Python lists?
-- **Size**:  NumPy data structures take up less space
-- **Performance**: NumPy data structures are faster than lists
-- **Functionality**: NumPy has many useful functions built in
+In this lesson, you wil tk.

 ## Importing the NumPy library
 Before you can use NumPy you need to import the library: